Awning Fabrics

 Energy_Efficient_Awnings

-Did you know that awnings provide more than just shade?
-That’s right; they can also cut your energy bill and save you hundreds of dollars by shielding your building from the sunlight and reducing solar heat gain.
-Remember, solar heat gain is the heat your home receives from sunlight.
-It’s like your home is an oven; the sun is the heat source; if you can’t control the temp, your house may get very hot.
+Did you know that awnings offer more than just shade?
+Indeed, they can also lower your energy expenses and save you hundreds of dollars by protecting your building from sunlight and minimizing solar heat gain.
+Remember, solar heat gain refers to the heat your home absorbs from sunlight.
+Imagine your home as an oven, with the sun as the heat source; if you can't regulate the temperature, your house might become very hot.

 In a 50-city survey by the Professional Awning Manufacturers Association, awnings are a “smart retrofit to reduce home energy consumption,” indicating that awnings could save homeowners up to $200 annually in energy costs.
 “For example, the study showed that awnings on a home with single- or double-glazed windows in Pittsburgh, PA can reduce cooling energy 46-50% in a hot year compared to the same house without awnings,” the PAMA study stated.
 “Correlating cost savings can range from $81 to $102.
 In a hot city like Phoenix, AZ, the net savings was $193 in a typical year.”

-Simply put, the awning reduces the temperature in your building, which means your A/C unit doesn’t have to be turned on for as long.
-For example, if your home is 85 degrees without an awning, your A/C unit may have to be on for an hour to reduce the temperature to 74 degrees.
-However, with an awning reducing solar heat gain, your home may be at 80 degrees instead.
-Thus, your A/C unit doesn’t have to work as hard to reduce the temperature.
-You cut down the time your air conditioner is on and, ultimately, your power bill.
-According to the study, almost 20 percent of an air conditioner’s load is from sunlight that gets through the glass.
-Awnings reduce that load by helping to shield windows from sunlight.
+An awning helps lower the temperature inside your building, allowing your air conditioning unit to run for a shorter period.
+For instance, if your home reaches 85 degrees without an awning, your A/C might need to operate for an hour to bring it down to 74 degrees.
+With an awning reducing solar heat gain, your home might only reach 80 degrees, meaning your A/C doesn't have to work as hard to cool it down.
+This reduces the time your air conditioner is on and your energy bill.
+The study indicates that nearly 20 percent of an air conditioner's workload comes from sunlight entering through windows.
+Awnings help decrease this load by shielding windows from direct sunlight.

 Awnings not only reduce energy consumption, but they are also: